Hangover From Alcohol Boom Could Last Long After Pandemic Ends

 The surge of drinking during the pandemic comes at a time when Americans are already consuming more alcohol, a roughly 20% increase that began in the 1990s.

-The NIAA's Leggio says these two trends together could leave more Americans vulnerable to the coronavirus.
+The NIAAA's Leggio says these two trends could leave more Americans vulnerable to the coronavirus.

 "People with excessive alcohol use have an increased risk of respiratory infections," Leggio noted.
 "They also have an increased risk of complications relating to respiratory infections."